venu-banaras/car-repaint-detection/README.md

 ### Looking for variations:
 When we have our dominant colour, we can check for variations in it, For example, if we get the most dominant colour as white that covers most of the car part area, we can check for how many pixels of different white shades are being covered like snow, off white, peach, etc.
 After differentiating between whites(based on pixels covered) the present data is, we can calculate a variance of whites from the original colour code.
+The original color code can be extracted from the code provided by the manufacturer itself.
+So, if the variations are outliers, according to the manufacturer color code, and they are greater than certain threshold percentage of the car part surface, we can say that the part has been repainted.

 ![image](https://github.com/user-attachments/assets/14908420-b39a-4476-acd8-57b7c722423c)